ChristopherBiscardi/snap-for-beginners/_input/02-scaffolding.md

 ## Fin

 That's it for the default template.
-From here use the other chapters to learn more about various pieces of Snap.
-Later in the book we will go over Digestive Functors, which can be used to render and process forms with validation, and Heist, which has more splices (such as Markdown) an Interpreted and a Compiled library.
+From here we'll move on to building out a feed for our users and allowing them to post microblogs.
+Use the later chapters to learn more about specific pieces of Snap, more in depth.